 Apply for Admission

 Are you a high school junior or senior in Oklahoma interested in earning college credit AND earning a tuition waiver?

-Northwestern will allow you to earn up to 24 hours of college credit (six hours per fall/spring semesters or nine hours in summer).
+Northwestern will allow you to earn up to 24 hours of college credit.
 Tuition will be waived up to 18 credit hours per academic year for high school seniors who qualify for concurrent enrollment (the waiver does not include the cost of books or mandatory fees).

 You may enroll in a combined number of high school and college courses per semester not to exceed a full-time college workload of 19 semester-credit-hours.
 For purposes of calculating course load, one-half high school unit shall be equivalent to three semester credit hours of college work.